lulzsun/Chegg-E-book-to-PDF/README.md

      > Unhandled Exception: System.IO.FileNotFoundException: Could not load file or assembly 'CefSharp.Core.dll' or one of its dependencies.
 The specified module could not be found. at Chegg.Ebook.Autoprinter.Program.Main(String[] args)

      i.
 [VC++ 2012/2013 Redistributable Package](https://www.microsoft.com/en-us/download/details.aspx?id=40784) is required in order to run CefSharp on non developer machines.
 Forgot to include the .dlls that are required; will do that next version.
+* Sometimes the preview does not remove Chegg's ereader browser elements, if you notice this, you can restart and try again to see if that fixes it.